vechain-energy/example-buy-me-a-coffee/README.md

 The project demonstrates the following functionalities:

-- Signing in with Vechain Certificates
+- Signing in with VeChain Certificates
 - Building & Sending Transactions
 - Tracking Transaction Status